Late-time ensembles of quantum states in quantum chaotic systems: Introduction

-We say that an initial state is {\it typical} if it satisfies the condition \be f(O) = g(O), \ee i.e., all the moments for the outcome distribution of the operator $O$ are equal between the initial state and Haar random states (see Fig.~\ref{fig:schematics}).
-Simple initial states which are typical are not hard to prepare in experiments, as product states of spin with random orientations usually spread rather uniformly across the eigenbasis of $\hat{O}$ for symmetries such as charge or energy conservation.
-If the system exhibits additional symmetries, the condition (\ref{eq:typical}) needs to apply for each symmetry operator.
-For typical initial states, we find that the late-time ensemble and the Haar ensemble share exactly the same finite $k$-moments in the thermodynamic limit, even though the time-evolved states do not explore the entire Hilbert space.
-In other words, there is no measurement that one can do at the level of finite statistical moments to tell that states are not exploring the entire Hilbert space.
-In the case of finite-sized systems, it is exponentially hard to distinguish the late-time ensemble from the Haar ensemble.
-For instance, when considering subsystem entropies, the late-time ensemble of a typical initial state has an average entanglement entropy equal to the Page entropy~\cite{1993PRL_Page} up to, possibly, exponentially-small-in-subsystem corrections.
-The reason behind this behavior is that, although symmetries constrain evolution and not all states are explored at late times, typical initial conditions efficiently mix all symmetry sectors at the onset of quantum evolution and give rise to Haar-like moments at late times.
-We show that this behavior is robust across families of chaotic Hamiltonians.
+We say that an initial product state $|\Psi_0\rangle$ is {\it typical} if it satisfies the condition \be f(Q) = g(Q). \ee This is equivalent to requiring that the moments of the operator $Q$—such as $\langle Q \rangle_{\Psi_0}$, $\langle Q^2 \rangle_{\Psi_0}$, and so on—evaluated for the initial state $|\Psi_0\rangle$, match those of Haar-random states.
+In the case of quantum chaotic Hamiltonians, it is not hard to satisfy the condition (\ref{eq:typical}), as product states typically spread uniformly across the eigenbasis of $\hat Q$.
+If the system exhibits additional symmetries, the condition (\ref{eq:typical}) needs to be generalized to the full joint distribution of all conserved quantities.

+For typical initial states, we find that the late-time ensemble and the Haar ensemble share exactly the same finite $k$-moments in the thermodynamic limit, even though the time-evolved states do not explore the entire Hilbert space. {\it In other words, there is no measurement---whether local or nonlocal---that one can do at the level of finite statistical moments to tell that states are not exploring the entire Hilbert space.} In the case of finite-sized systems, it is exponentially hard to distinguish the late-time ensemble from the Haar ensemble.
+For instance, when considering subsystem entropies, the late-time ensemble of a typical initial state has an average EE equal to the Page entropy~\cite{1993PRL_Page} up to, possibly, exponentially-small-in-subsystem corrections.
+The reason behind this behavior is that, although symmetries constrain evolution and not all states are explored at late times, product state initial conditions typically mix all symmetry sectors at the onset of quantum evolution and give rise to Haar-like moments at late times.
+We show that this behavior is robust across families of quantum chaotic Hamiltonians.